Loading...

 For platforms already using white-label FD infrastructure, AA integration is the next evolution — turning a standardized booking flow into a personalized financial experience.

 Blostem's FD infrastructure is built to work with India's evolving open banking ecosystem.
-Explore our platform.
+Explore the FD API & SDK.
+Read our India FD Market Report 2026, compare FD rates across 10+ banks, or learn why fintechs choose Blostem.